typora-community-plugin/typora-community-plugin/README.md

 ### Plugins

-You can install plugins from the Plugin Marketplace
+You can [install plugins](./docs/en-us/user-guide/2-plugin-installation.md) from the Plugin Marketplace:

 | Plugins                          | Description                                               |
 | -------------------------------- | --------------------------------------------------------- |